daos-stack/daos/utils/debug/README-gdb.md

 - `rax`: function's return value
 Other parameters should be passed with the stack.

-The prefix name of a regiser define its size:
+The prefix name of a register define its size:
 - `r`: 64 bits
 - `e`: 32 bits
 - `l`: 16 bits